 Guy is an award-winning travel writer with 20+ years experience.
 He runs a crack team of researchers, unearthing everything from the best beaches to the worst car hire companies.

 But are off-site providers safe?
-We’ve investigated shady unregulated parking companies dumping cars in muddy fields, joyriding them for hundreds of miles and taking no responsibility for damage.
+We’ve investigated shady unregulated parking companies and discovered they were dumping cars in muddy fields, joyriding them for hundreds of miles and taking no responsibility for damage.
 Some providers even stole from our car.

-It’s essential, then, to only use names and brands you can trust with your car.
+It’s essential, then, to only use names and brands you can trust.

 Fortunately, there are plenty of excellent third-party providers of both Park and Ride (where you take a bus to the airport) and Meet and Greet (where you leave your car with a chauffeur at the terminal) services.
 Our survey of thousands of readers and members of the public will help you choose a car park you can trust.